What is the GDPR?

 “Identifiable” means a natural person who can be identified, directly or indirectly, by reference to an identifier, such as a name, an identification number, location data, identifiers by electronic means, or to one or more specific elements of the physical, physiological, genetic, mental, economic, cultural or social identity.

 The data can be in any support, be it physical, virtual, graphic, technological or sonorous.
-This includes labels, files, RFID chips/cards, printed/written material, etc.
+This includes labels, files, RFID chips/cards, cloud information, CRM information, video images, data bases, flyers or any printed/written material.

 Treatment of personal data

-The processing of personal data includes any action on them and can only be done when consent is given.
-Consent must be:
+The processing of personal data includes any action on them and can only be done when exists a legitimate reason to do that.

 - “Free” – based on a proactive action by the user, without limiting their access to services and with the possibility of being withdrawn with the same ease as it was given;